The California State Library welcomes your input in improving its website and online services.

 To remain active with our service, patrons must order or download at least one book or magazine per year.
 If equipment is not being used to listen to library materials, the equipment must be returned.back to top

 The loan period for books sent via mail to individual patrons is 5 weeks.
-The length of the loan period for books sent via mail to institutional patrons is 3 months.Magazines
+The length of the loan period for books sent via mail to institutions is 3 months.Magazines

 The loan period for descriptive video is 14 days with no renewals.
-Patrons may borrow 1 descriptive video in each medium at a time.
+Patrons may borrow a maximum of 2 descriptive videos in each medium at a time.
 Please see the complete Descriptive Video Loan Policy.Equipment

 BTBL provides book machines and other equipment on extended loan to patrons for the duration of their library service.
 Equipment must be returned if a patron becomes ineligible, or does not use it to read library materials for 12 months.Overdues

 Patrons will not be charged fines for overdue or lost materials; however, persistent failure to abide by the loan period may result in suspension of service.Renewals